The AAO 2023 online abstract submitter will open March 9.

 The final abstract body should appear as one full paragraph with NO hard returns after each section.

 Case reports are accepted for review.
-If the abstract reports on a single case study or is a video abstract, these headings are not required.
+If the abstract reports on a single case study or is a video abstract, the headings are not required.

-The character count for the abstract body is 1000 characters.
-This is approximately 120-200 words.
-If the abstract is too long, it will not be successfully submitted.
+The character count for the abstract body is 1000 characters not including spaces.
+This is approximately 250 words.
+The built-in character counting feature will indicate when the abstract is too long, and the submission cannot be completed.

-The online submitter application will automatically count any hidden formatting in the abstract when text is copy/pasted into the abstract body field.
+The online submitter application will automatically recognize and count hidden formatting embedded within the abstract.
+Text that is copy/pasted into the abstract body field often has this issue.
 To avoid exceeding the character limits, paste only simple text.
 Use the formatting features above the text box to add symbols and formatting.
-You need to remember to save often – click continue at the bottom of the page.
+Remember to save often – click continue at the bottom of the page.
 Once saved, you can use the left navigation to select the Overview page and continue to edit.
-NOTE: Authors frequently lose work when typing/editing directly into the Abstract Text box and then timing out (20 min) before clicking continue.
+NOTE: Authors frequently lose work when typing/editing directly into the Abstract Text box and forgetting to save; the page will time out after 20 minutes.

 Reminders

-- Did you proofread your abstract?
+- Was this abstract proofread?
 Concise and clear abstracts are graded well.
 Misspellings and typographical errors reflect badly on the research.

 - When using abbreviations within the abstract text, first include the complete term followed by the abbreviation in parenthesis.
 Example: Vitreous Loss (VL).